Housing at the Massachusetts Institute of Technology: Burton-Conner House

 Burton-Conner House, (shortened to Burton-Conner or BC), is located at 410 Memorial Drive, on the north bank of the Charles River.
 Burton-Conner houses 344 residents.
 The building is five stories high, plus a ground floor.

 Burton-Conner is a combination of two major sections of the former "Riverside" hotel and apartment building, which MIT acquired and reopened as a dormitory in 1950.
 "Burton House" consists of the 3 westernmost wings, while "Conner Hall" comprises the remaining 2 wings of the extended E-shaped structure.
+Burton is named after former dean Alfred Edgar Burton.
 The two sections of the building are physically separated by a firewall above the ground floor, with five residential floors on the Burton side and four on the Conner side.

 In the 1960s, a dining hall was added at the rear of Burton-Conner, on the side away from the river.
 Some years later, the dining hall was shut down and the space became the Porter Room, a shared meeting and student event space.
 The entire building underwent a complete restructuring during 1970–1971, when the internal layout was changed from a floor orientation (with floor-wide bathrooms and communal showers) to a suite orientation (introducing kitchens, suite lounges, and semi-private bathrooms).
 Today, Burton-Conner amenities include a library with Athena-network computers, a study area, an electronics lab and darkroom (unused for over 10 years), music rooms, a game room, weight and exercise rooms, and a lounge with a snack bar.

 In February 2019, the MIT administration announced that Burton-Conner would be closed from June 2020 to August 2022 for a complete renovation.
-Dorm residents expressed concerns about interim housing and the effects this might have on dorm culture.
+Dormitory residents expressed concerns about interim housing and the effects this might have on dormitory culture.
+The dormitory was re-opened during the wind-down of the COVID-19 pandemic in September 2022, amid criticism that the building was "without landmarks" due to restrictions on students painting traditional wall murals.
+Canvas panels were offered instead, but the paperwork, approvals needed, and delays were objected to.

 East Campus

-Variously known as East Campus, East Campus Alumni Memorial Houses, and Fred the Dorm, East Campus is MIT's second oldest dormitory after Senior House.
-Located at 3 Ames Street, it is an undergraduate dorm formed from six "houses", each named after an alumnus of MIT:
+Variously known as East Campus, East Campus Alumni Memorial Houses, and Fred the Dorm, East Campus is MIT's second oldest dormitory after the now closed Senior House.
+Located at 3 Ames Street, it is an undergraduate dormitory formed from six "houses", each named after an alumnus of MIT: